Italian Empire: North Africa and Dodecanese

 A wave of nationalism that swept Italy at the turn of the 20th century led to the founding of the Italian Nationalist Association, which pressed for the expansion of Italy's empire.
 Newspapers were filled with talk of revenge for the humiliations suffered in Ethiopia at the end of the previous century, and of nostalgia for the Roman era.

 Libya, it was suggested, as an ex-Roman colony, should be "taken back" to provide a solution to the problems of Southern Italy's population growth.
 Fearful of being excluded altogether from North Africa by Britain and France, and mindful of public opinion, Prime Minister Giovanni Giolitti ordered the declaration of war on the Ottoman Empire, of which Libya was part, in October 1911.

-As a result of the Italo-Turkish War, Italy gained Libya (then divided in the colonies of Tripolitania and Cyrenaica) the Dodecanese Islands from the Ottoman Empire.
+As a result of the Italo-Turkish War, Italy gained Libya (then divided in the colonies of Tripolitania and Cyrenaica) and the Dodecanese Islands from the Ottoman Empire.

 The 1912 Libya desert war featured the first use of an armoured fighting vehicle in military history and marked the first significant employment of air power in warfare.
 (Note: Nine Italian aircraft flew both combat and support missions during the campaign.
 Furthermore, the Italian dirigibles P2 and P3 discover and make a highly effective bombing attack against Ottoman Army cavalry during a battle at Zanzur in the Italo-Turkish War, making an important contribution to the Italian Army's offense in this battle.
 History's first war death of a pilot occurred when an aircraft crashed during a recon sortie.)

 A significant number of Italian settlers moved to Tripolitania and Cyrenaica, and Italian presence was still felt long after the decolonisation process began.
 Although native resistance to the Italian colonisers was less prevalent in Tripolitania than Cyrenaica (which waged significant guerilla warfare), a resistance group did form the short-lived Tripolitanian Republic in 1918.
 Although it didn't succeed in setting up a republic, it demonstrated attempts to resist colonial control.
-The Italian colonisers set up various infrastructure projects, most notably roads and railways.
-Archeology was another important feature of the Italian presence in Tripolitania, as they focused efforts in excavations in old Roman cities.
+The Italian colonisers set up various infrastructure projects, most notably roads and railways, and the settlement of Italians in the colonies resulted in the development of a distinct Italian colonial architecture.
+Archaeology was another important feature of the Italian presence in Tripolitania, as they focused efforts in excavations in old Roman cities.

 Italian soldiers of the Ferrovieri Engineer Regiment during the construction of the rails to connect Massawa to Saati, Italian Eritrea, 1886.